bestia-dev/GuitaraokeLeader/README.md

 ## icons

-Right click on `app - src - main - res` and open `New - Image Asset`.
+In Android Studio right click on `app - src - main - res` and open `New - Image Asset`.
 This opens the `Asset Studio` where the icons are edited and exported into different files.

 ## android assets and ExternalStorage